Devil: Islam

 In contrast to Occidental philosophy, the Sufi idea of seeing "Many as One" and considering the creation in its essence as the Absolute, leads to the idea of the dissolution of any dualism between the ego substance and the "external" substantial objects.
 The rebellion against God, mentioned in the Quran, takes place on the level of the psyche that must be trained and disciplined for its union with the spirit that is pure.
 Since psyche drives the body, flesh is not the obstacle to humans but rather an unawareness that allows the impulsive forces to cause rebellion against God on the level of the psyche.
 Yet it is not a dualism between body, psyche and spirit, since the spirit embraces both psyche and corporeal aspects of humanity.
+The Qur‘anic iteration of the story of the Garden of Eden, prompted Sufi authors to view aspirations to a state of no-passion (of an angelic state as valued in some Christian circles) as satanic temptation.

 Since the world is held to be the mirror in which God's attributes are reflected, participation in worldly affairs is not necessarily seen as opposed to God.
 The devil activates the selfish desires of the psyche, leading the human astray from the Divine.
 Thus, it is the I that is regarded as evil, and both Iblis and Pharao are present as symbols for uttering "I" in ones own behavior.
 Therefore, it is recommended to use the term I as little as possible.
 It is only God who has the right to say "I", since it is only God who is self-subsistent.
 Uttering "I" is therefore a way to compare oneself to God, regarded as shirk.